-The Mist Trail and John Muir Trail are two of Yosemite National Park’s most iconic and cherished hiking routes, each offering its own unique experience.
+The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 - Mist Trail vs John Muir Trail: Overview